Loran-l/networkMonitor/README.md

-Questions
    1. In a few sentences, describe the general architecture of your interface monitor.
 [1 mark]

+TODO